Sustainable Cropping Systems Research Tour

 After lunch, attendees heard about the project’s virtual dairy herd from Virginia Ishler, who described how she used the 2010 crop yield and forage and grain quality data collected in the field to develop rations for the virtual cows.
 She also shared forage and feed storage plans for the year and estimates of income over costs for two different farm scenarios.
 Finally, a practitioner panel that included farmers and a manure hauler who uses injection manure equipment, spoke about sustainable practices they use on their own farms.
 And a NRCS representative spoke about programs available to support sustainable farming practices.
 The panel ended the day by opening up the floor to questions.
 And as one attendee said of the day, it was an “excellent program tying together the whole farm system.”

-For more information about the project, visit http://cropsoil.psu.edu/research/cropping-systems.
+For more information about the project, visit the Sustainable Cropping Systems website.

-By Glenna Malcolm, Post-Doctoral Scholar, Department of Crop and Soil Sciences
+By Glenna Malcolm, Post-Doctoral Scholar, Department of Plant Sciences